 Support is needed to improve in-country storage, transport, and delivery of vaccines.
-However, funding for this effort has slowed over the past year and the ACT-A vaccinations pillar has only a fraction of the funding requested, eleven months into their fiscal year.
+However, funding for this effort has slowed over the past year and the ACT-A vaccinations pillar has only a fraction of the funding requested, at the end of its fiscal year.